What is a hormonal assessment for women or men?

 • prolactin.

-These hormones are important for the regulation of the menstrual cycle and female fertility.
-The assessment therefore makes it possible to highlight a possible ovulatory disturbance.
-An abnormality may in particular indicate early menopause or low ovarian reserve.
+These hormones are important for regulating the menstrual cycle and female fertility.
+The assessment therefore allows for the detection of possible ovulatory imbalance.
+An abnormality may indicate early menopause or low ovarian reserve.

-In addition to these blood tests, the woman can also be prescribed an ultrasound examination, which allows the antral follicles to be counted and the ovarian reserve to be assessed.
+In addition to these blood tests, the woman may also be prescribed an ultrasound examination, which allows the antral follicles to be counted and the ovarian reserve to be assessed.

 Pssst...
-Are you and your partner in the middle of the baby process and looking for a helping hand?
-Our fertility vitamins for women and fertility vitamins for men should please you!
+Are you and your partner in the middle of trying for a baby and looking for a helping hand?
+Our fertility vitamins for women and fertility vitamins for men might be just what you need!

 Men are first referred for a spermiological assessment, particularly in the context of assisted reproduction.
 Depending on the results, they may be prescribed hormonal dosages for: